Save the Box

 It's time to take action, break the silence and raise funds for research to help our mothers, sisters, friends, daughters and granddaughters face better odds in their futures.

 The Australia New Zealand Gynaecological Oncology Group (ANZGOG) is the peak national gynaecological cancer research organisation.
 ANZGOG are recognised as a world leader in clinical trials research.

-Established more than 15 years ago, we have led more than 20 clinical trials with volunteer participation from more than 3,000 women.
-Our membership is made up of around 750 medical, nursing and health specialists working across 50 hospitals in Australia and New Zealand.
+Established more than 15 years ago, ANZGOG have led more than 20 clinical trials with volunteer participation from more than 3,000 women.
+ANZGOG's membership is made up of more than 850 medical, nursing and health specialists working across 50 hospitals in Australia and New Zealand.

-- Stimulating and funding new research ideas– the Fund for New Research grant ensures new ideas have the seed funding needed to get off the ground.
+Stimulating and funding new research ideas – our Fund for New Research grant ensures new ideas have the seed funding needed to get off the ground.

-Our research has changed gynaecological cancer treatments for the better, identified new ways to support women’s quality of life while living with cancer, and improved gynaecological cancer survival.
+ANZGOG's research has changed gynaecological cancer treatments for the better, identified new ways to support women’s quality of life while living with cancer, and improved gynaecological cancer survival.
 For more information please go to www.anzgog.org.au